mbozatzis/MotorPositionControl/README.md

 In this case, we have a bigger error while running the experiment without the magnetic break ($5.38$\%) and smaller with the magnetic break ($10.4$\%).
 These errors are again consequences of the imperfections of the system.

-## State observation and linear controll
+## State observation and linear control

 For this experiment, we consider that we don't have access to the value of the velocity $x_2$.
-So we need to develop a state observator before trying to controll the system.
+So we need to develop a state observator before trying to control the system.

 ### Theoretical Analysis